sayak-sarkar/Disha/README.md

 File Description:
 -----------------

+* **icon/bn-disha.png:** PNG file containing the icon for the input system.

+* **layout/Disha_Bengali.png:** PNG file containing the keyboard layout map for the input system.

+* **Conjunct Input Manual.pdf:** PDF file containing reference information for Conjunct Character inputs.

+* **README.md:** MD file containing basic information about the input system along with reference links pertaining to the project.

+* **Release Notes.md:** MD file containing version information related to the project.
+This file lists out all major updates to the input system on a release by release basis.

-bn-disha.mim: Logical implementation for the Visual Based Input System.
+* **bn-disha.mim:** MIM file containing the logical implementation for the Visual Based Input System.
 This file contains the actual working code for the system.

 Project Links: